 As you begin to research your topic, zoom the focus outwards.
 If you’re writing a paper about, say, the flowers of the Ferocactus robustus, start by looking into cacti more generally.
 Once you have a knowledge base, hone in your inquiry to the Ferocactus genus, and continue until you are looking into your chosen topic specifically.

 Through this process, you’ll be able to contextualize your knowledge and draw comparisons that might not be possible if you focus exclusively on a minute topic!

 Research now, write later

 Here's a terrifying scenario: you’re halfway through writing a paper and come across research that completely refutes your argument.
 Or conversely, you find a fascinating topic you could have written about, but it’s too late to change now.

 To avoid either scenario, complete the bulk of your research before you begin writing—have a firm idea of what you want to claim, and the sources you’ll rely upon.
 This will improve the overall consistency and clarity of your work, while preventing headaches later on.
 After all, it’s easier to change the layout of a home when you’re planning a foundation rather than when you’re building the walls.

 Everyone has their own strategies to maximize their research process, and these are just a few suggestions that have worked for me.
 Whichever way you go about it, a well-executed process saves you time in the long run, and leads to a stronger project overall.

 That being said, sometimes it’s just not possible to have extra time for a slow and thorough review of the literature.
 If your research period is just a few short hours the night before a paper is due, remember to keep your sources reputable and well-cited!

 If you’re looking for some more assistance for all your academic needs, try AskAway.
 This awesome online chat resource allows users to ask real librarians questions in real time!
-If you prefer to ask questions in a face-to-face (video) format, you can email any of UBC's subject matter librarians to schedule a virtual appointment.
+If you prefer to ask questions face to face, you can email any of UBC's subject matter librarians to schedule an appointment.